Planning a trip to Disney World in March? We’ve got the details you need to maximize the magic on your vacation!

 Annual Ride Refurbishments

 This is an important thing to keep an eye out for, especially if you’re a huge fan of water attractions!
-Both Splash Mountain in Magic Kingdom and Kali River Rapids in Disney’s Animal Kingdom usually go down for annual maintenance in early January.
+Both Tiana’s Bayou Adventure in Magic Kingdom and Kali River Rapids in Disney’s Animal Kingdom usually go down for annual maintenance in early January.
 They typically reopen by early or mid-March, but be sure to check the refurbishment schedule on the Disney World park calendar for the exact reopening dates, especially if you’re planning a trip for early in the month!